Free-Laborers/u-refer/README.md

 - Run `npm install` from both the `/frontend` and `/backend` directories
 - From the root directory (which contains `/frontend` and `/backend`), run `./run.sh`
 - If there is an error, try running `./run.sh` one more time
+- Everything should be up and running on localhost:3000 !